smartin015/continuousprint/README.md

 ## Add the plugin

 1. In the OctoPrint UI, go to `Settings` -> `Plugin Manager` -> `Get More`
-1. Search for "Continuous Print", and click Install, following any instructions
-   * If you can't find the plugin, you can also put https://github.com/Zinc-OS/continuousprint/archive/master.zip into the "...from URL" section of the Get More page.
+2. Put https://github.com/smartin015/continuousprint/archive/master.zip into the "...from URL" section of the Get More page and press install.
-1. Restart OctoPrint
+3. Restart OctoPrint

 That's it!
 Now let's configure it to work with your printer.